The Walt Disney Company: 1984–2005: Michael Eisner's leadership, the Disney Renaissance, merger, and acquisitions

 On April 3, 1994, Frank Wells died in a helicopter crash; he, Eisner, and Katzenberg helped the company's market value go from $2 billion to $22 billion since taking office in 1984.
-On June 15 the same year, The Lion King was released and was a massive success, becoming the second-highest-grossing film of all time behind Jurassic Park and the highest-grossing animated film of all time, with a gross total of $968.5 million.
+On June 15 the same year, The Lion King was released and was a massive success, becoming the second-highest-grossing film of all time behind Jurassic Park and the highest-grossing animated film of all time, with a gross total of $969 million.
 It was critically praised and garnered two Academy Awards—Best Score and Best Song for "Can You Feel the Love Tonight".
 Soon after its release, Katzenberg left the company after Eisner refused to promote him to president.
 After leaving, he co-founded film studio DreamWorks SKG.
 Wells was later replaced with one of Eisner's friends Michael Ovitz on August 13, 1995.
-In 1994, Disney wanted to buy one of the major U.S. television networks ABC, NBC, or CBS, which would give the company guaranteed distribution for its programming.
-Eisner planned to buy NBC but the deal was canceled because General Electric wanted to keep a majority stake.
-In 1994, Disney's annual revenue reached $10.1 billion, 48% coming from the film industry, 34% from theme parks, and 18% from merchandising.
+In 1994, Disney wanted to buy one of the major US television networks ABC, NBC, or CBS, which would give the company guaranteed distribution for its programming.
+Eisner planned to buy NBC, but the deal was canceled because General Electric wanted to keep a majority stake.
+In 1994, Disney's annual revenue reached $10 billion, 48% coming from film, 34% from theme parks, and 18% from merchandising.
 Disney's total net income was up 25% from the previous year at $1.1 billion.
 Grossing over $346 million, Pocahontas was released on June 16, garnering the Academy Awards for Best Musical or Comedy Score and Best Song for "Colors of the Wind".
 Pixar's and Disney's first co-release was the first-ever fully computer-generated film Toy Story, which was released on November 19, 1995, to critical acclaim and an end-run gross total of $361 million.
 The film won the Special Achievement Academy Award and was the first animated film to be nominated for Best Original Screenplay.